ahilario/ArrowCalculator/README.md

 # Example and Quick Takeaways

 Below is an example where I compare two options for a 200 spine arrow for my PSE Mach 34 with an IBO of 335 FPS, and 71# draw at 29" draw length.
-Specficifcally a higher FOC and Weight option, the Sirius Orion in Blue, and an ultra fast option, the Victory RIP XV in Orange.
+Specficifcally a higher FOC (shout out to the Ranch Fairy and Dr. Ashby) and Weight option, the Sirius Orion in Blue, and an ultra fast option, the Victory RIP XV in Orange.
 Here's some takeaways:

 * The Orion has a higher Optimal Point Weight, Total Arrow Mass @ 547gr, and FOC @ 18.39%
 * The Orion maintains Speed (FPS), Momentum and Kinetic Energy over distance better